Felicity Abbott – Production Designer – Second Year

 Ashish Dawar – Cinematographer – First Year

-Raised in India, Ashish started his career in Mumbai developing unique techniques to craft exclusive Diamonds.
+Raised in different parts of India, it was natural to get influenced by unique stories and shear visual variety.
+Ashish first studied film in Maine and started his film career in Mumbai.
 The first narrative feature he shot, UNDER THE SAME SUN, had a world premiere at the 2015 Mill Valley Film Festival in San Francisco and won the silver Audience Choice Award.
 He moved to LA for MFA cinematography at the American Film Institute (AFI).
 Traveling, observing & being curious; he is in a constant forage to lens stories that entertain & inspire.

 Leah de Niese – Actor – Second Year